RozeFound/mmc-export/README.md

 -c --config: path to config, used to fill the gaps like description or losted mods.
 -f --format: output formats, must be separated by spaces.
 -o --output: directory where converted zip files will be stored.
+-v --version: specify modpack version, will be overriden by config's value if exists
 --modrinth-search: modrinth search accuracy
 --exclude-providers: providers you wish to exclude from search
 --exclude-forbidden: set to not ignore CF distribution flag.
 Must be enabled for public modpacks.